jpatokal/microservices-demo/README.md

    >   "readinessProbe" fields.
    > - `kubernetes-manifests/loadgenerator.yaml`: delete "initContainers" field.

-3. Install the automatic sidecar injection (annotate the `default` namespace with the label):
+1. Install the automatic sidecar injection (annotate the `default` namespace with the label):

        kubectl label namespace default istio-injection=enabled

+1. Wait until Istio deployment is complete and Istio resources like `adapters.config.istio.io` are visible:

+       kubectl get crd

-4. Apply the manifests in [`./istio-manifests`](./istio-manifests) directory.
+1. Apply the manifests in [`./istio-manifests`](./istio-manifests) directory.

        kubectl apply -f ./istio-manifests

     This is required only once.

-5. Deploy the application with `skaffold run --default-repo=gcr.io/[PROJECT_ID]`.
+1. Deploy the application with `skaffold run --default-repo=gcr.io/[PROJECT_ID]`.

-6. Run `kubectl get pods` to see pods are in a healthy and ready state.
+1. Run `kubectl get pods` to see pods are in a healthy and ready state.

-7. Find the IP address of your istio gateway Ingress or Service, and visit the application.
+1. Find the IP address of your istio gateway Ingress or Service, and visit the application.

        INGRESS_HOST="$(kubectl -n istio-system get service istio-ingressgateway -o jsonpath='{.status.loadBalancer.ingress[0].ip}')"